Igor Beresnev's Research Projects

 My applied-geophysics agenda revolves around using multichannel-seismic, multi-electrode electrical-resistivity, and ground-penetrating radar (GPR) systems for shallow-subsurface exploration.
-Examples of work include prospecting for new sand-and-gravel deposits (related article: Journal of Applied Geophysics, 2002) or GPR applications to the assessment of road quality.
+Examples of work include prospecting for new sand-and-gravel deposits (related article: Journal of Applied Geophysics, 2002) or GPR applications to the assessment of road quality (Nondestructive Testing and Evaluation, 2016).
 I have also long been interested in the physics of seismic radiation from Vibroseis sources (see project description below).

 Current and Recent Sponsored Projects

 Since 2002, this subject has continuously been supported by awards from the National Science Foundation, Petroleum Research Fund, and Department of Energy.